 lect Type Request Generate Download

 Certificate Generate your certificate.

-When your CSR file is created, a public and private key pair is automatically generated.
-Your private key is stored on your computer.
-On a Mac, it is stored in the login Keychain by default and can be viewed in the Keychain Access app under the "Keys" category.
-Your requested certificate is the public half of your key pair.
+private k and can b ur CSR file is created, a public and private key pair is automatically generated.
+Your ey is stored on your computer.
+On a Mac, it is stored in the login Keychain by default be viewed in the Keychain Access app under the "Keys" category.
+Your requested re is the public half of your key pair.

 Upload C C SR file.

 Select .ce ertSigningRequest file saved on your Mac.

 Cho oose File